A Trilogy about the Sixties, Terror Attacks and the Opioid Epidemic

 It was Donna, sobbing.
 “Susan, they convicted me.”

-“Oh, Donna, I’m so sorry,” I said, a twist of anger and misery growing in my chest.
+“Oh, Donna, I’m so sorry,” I said, a twist of rage and misery growing in my chest.

 “It’s over.
 No church will hire me now.
 I’m finished as a minister.
 Finished.”

-I slumped down on a chair.
+I slumped down on a chair, clutching the phone to my ear.
 “You were so brave, so good.
 How could they?”
 We cried, harmonizing our pain, me in my kitchen and my best friend in her apartment three hundred miles away.

 “I should have been there to support you,” I said, looking at the half-painted green wall.
 I put my brush down on the edge of the can.
 “I’m so sorry.”